 Please note that three individuals conducted the tests on three different computers.
 Therefore, you can’t use these benchmarks for comparing simulator performances.

-What the chart does show is how function and procedure calls affect each simulator.
+The chart shows how function and procedure calls affect each simulator.

 * Thanks to Alejandro from the comment section on LinkedIn for providing the numbers for the paid version of Synopsis VCS! 👏